TurkServer/turkserver-meteor/README.md

 It's easy to use TurkServer because it takes full advantage of Meteor's powerful publish-subscribe data framework.

-`TurkServer.registerCollection` tells makes a collection scope to each instance of an experiment.
+`TurkServer.partitionCollection` tells makes a collection scope to each instance of an experiment.

 ### Initializing a treatment